BDI-pathogens/phyloscanner/phyloflows/vignettes/07_age_analysis.md

 That’s it for now.
 Of course we would like to run the MCMC chain for longer, perhaps 10,000 steps.
 To check for convergence, calculate effective sample sizes, and quantiles of the posterior distribution, have a look at the other vignettes.
+To extend the age model, please adapt the stan files as you need.